igrishaev/pg2/docs/arrays.md

 {:inserted 1}
 ~~~

-Pay attention: each number can be NULL but you cannot have NULL for an entire
+Pay attention: each number can be NULL but you can't have NULL for an entire
-sub-array.
-This will trigger an error response from Postgres.
+sub-array, this will trigger an error response from Postgres.

 Reading the matrix back: